|Neuropathy: An Early and Devastating Diabetic Complication|

 You can read the research that connects "prediabetic" blood sugars with the rising incidence of neuropathy here: Research Connecting Blood Sugar Levels with Organ Damage

 The pain of neuropathy usually starts out in your feet.
-It can feel like tingling or burning, though some people describe it as feeling like there is something in their shoe between their toes when there really isn't anything in the shoe.
+It can feel like tingling or burning, though some people experience it as feeling like there is something stuck between their toes when nothing is actually there.

 Less commonly, diabetic neuropathy can cause problems in the hands and arms.